cs-guide/cs-guide.github.io/_posts/git-add-explained/2019-03-16-git-add-explained.md

 ## All options explained

-In the following sections I'll explain **all** options for the `add` command, which files they affect and when you should use them.
+In the following sections, I'll explain **all** options for the `add` command, which files they affect and when you should use them.

 Starting with the most common options, I'll continue showing you some lesser known ones and give you some info about related commands and interactive staging.